 Today we explore more of Corcovado's treasures on two nature walks.
 As our long journey to reach this place attests, the Osa Peninsula is a wild and remote locale.
 It supports one of the largest remaining lowland rain forests

 in the world and is considered Costa Rica’s last wilderness frontier.
-Corcovado National Park, which covers 100,000 acres, includes at least 13 ecosystems and protects a multitude of endemic wildlife and plant species, covers one-third of the Peninsula.
-This biological diversity stronghold supports half of Costa Rica’s species, including scarlet macaws, toucans, parrots, all four monkey species found in the country, and jaguars, although these shy cats are rarely seen.
+Corcovado National Park, which covers 100,000 acres and one-third of the peninsula, includes at least 13 ecosystems and protects a multitude of endemic wildlife and plant species.
+This biological diversity stronghold supports half of Costa Rica’s species, including scarlet macaws, toucans, parrots, all four monkey species found throughout the country and jaguars, although these shy cats are rarely seen.
 On guided walks, we will search for the many fascinating creatures that are at home in Corcovado as we explore this ancient wonderland of steamy forests and sandy beaches.

 Day 6: Isla del Caño / Corcovado National Park

 Bird lovers can rise early to join our leader on an optional birdwatching adventure.
 After breakfast, we board a boat for a 45-minute cruise to Isla del Caño Biological Reserve.
 En route, we may see a variety of marine life including flying fish, dolphins, frigate birds and whales.
 Caño is a forested island biological reserve with a beautiful sandy beach and clear waters that protect an abundance of marine life best appreciated from below the surface.
 While snorkeling this morning, we discover many species of fish and coral as we explore the underwater rock formations on the ocean floor.
 After a picnic lunch back at the lodge, an afternoon nature walk unveils more wildlife as we learn more about the intricate ecosystems of Corcovado.